Zongmin741/Test-technique-Cartelis-/README.md

 Finally, you can run the code.

 Here, with the .json code that I have uploaded, this script will lead you to the Google Sheet that I created: https://docs.google.com/spreadsheets/d/1jA0CIwfu2bfNievRxntHpDEIPKdGukl2h1F-H3Spx3c/edit#gid=37090255.
 You can run the code to dedupllicate and merge this sheet.
 If you want to test the code by your own Google Sheet, you have to follow the steps as above.
-Sorry for this inconvenience.
+Sorry for the inconvenience.

 To test, please do not create the tab named 'C' before running the code.
 The tab 'C' will be created automatically.